jsjung00/twoDCar/README.md

 ### Ablations
-Some ablations included changing the number of sensors (from 5, 11, to 21), changing the length of the sensors (100, 150, 200, 300), changing the steering movement of the car (from steering the car in a certain angle versus moving a fixed distance right, left, or up) and the depth of the network approximating the Q function.
+Some ablations included changing the number of sensors (from 5, 11, to 21), changing the length of the sensors (100, 150, 200, 300), changing the steering movement of the car (from steering the car in a certain angle versus moving a fixed distance right, left, or up versus continuously moving left, right, up) and the depth of the network approximating the Q function.
 Moreover, elements from *imitation learning* was used- in particular, human "expert" experience was recorded and stored as an array which was added to the experience replay buffer.
 Both **replay buffer spiking** (adding the human experience into the buffer and then filling the rest